 Language, listening, speaking, reading, and writing skills are sharpened in this course.
-Students will develop their writing skills aided by a deeper study of grammar and vocabulary.
-Class discussions and writings will be in Spanish.
-Discussions and writings will be based upon literature from Spanish speaking countries.
+Students will develop their writing skills aided by a deeper study of grammar and vocabulary. their communicative skills will excel through all-Spanish class discussions based in the various units that we cover in class.
+Units will dive deeper into Hispanic history and culture in authentic contexts.

-Prerequisite: Spanish III.
+Prerequisite: A 70% or higher in Spanish III